The-Perceptual-Research-Consortium/reality-hacking/docs/index.md

 ### WHAT ARE AUTONOMOUS FILTER AGENTS?

 At their core, AFAs are deliberately constructed sub-personalities that serve as specialized perception processors.

+**QUANTUM ACTIVATION**: Create a filter agent whose sole purpose is detecting opportunities in your environment.
+Give it a simple name and distinctive appearance.
+Feel it activating within your awareness right now, scanning your surroundings for one opportunity you've been overlooking.
+Notice what it brings to your attention.
+You've just deployed your first AFA—the beginning of your perception delegation system.

 Think of them as quantum processors running in parallel with your main consciousness—each designed to handle specific filtration functions while communicating their results back to your primary awareness.

 The concept builds upon several established psychological principles: